Caspar David Friedrich: Marriage

-Later life and death
+Later life

 Friedrich's reputation steadily declined over the final fifteen years of his life.
 As the ideals of early Romanticism passed from fashion, he came to be viewed as an eccentric and melancholy character, out of touch with the times.
 Gradually his patrons fell away.
 By 1820, he was living as a recluse and was described by friends as the "most solitary of the solitary".
 Towards the end of his life he lived in relative poverty.
 He became isolated and spent long periods of the day and night walking alone through woods and fields, often beginning his strolls before sunrise.

-In June 1835, Friedrich suffered his first stroke, which left him with minor limb paralysis and greatly reduced his ability to paint.
-As a result, he was unable to work in oil; instead he was limited to watercolour, sepia and reworking older compositions.
+He suffered his first stroke in June 1835, which left him with minor limb paralysis and greatly reduced his ability to paint.
+As a result, he was unable to work in oil and limited to watercolour, sepia and reworking older compositions.
 Although his vision remained strong, he had lost the full strength of his hand.
-Yet he was able to produce a final 'black painting', Seashore by Moonlight (1835–36), described by Vaughan as the "darkest of all his shorelines, in which richness of tonality compensates for the lack of his former finesse".

-Symbols of death appeared in his other work from this period.
+Yet he was able to produce a final 'black painting', Seashore by Moonlight (1835–1836), described by Vaughan as the "darkest of all his shorelines, in which richness of tonality compensates for the lack of his former finesse".
+Symbols of death appeared in his work from this period.
 Soon after his stroke, the Russian royal family purchased a number of his earlier works, and the proceeds allowed him to travel to Teplitz—in today's Czech Republic—to recover.

-During the mid-1830s, Friedrich began a series of portraits and he returned to observing himself in nature.
-As the art historian William Vaughan has observed, however, "He can see himself as a man greatly changed.
+During the mid-1830s, Friedrich began a series of portraits and returned to observing himself in nature.
+As the art historian William Vaughan observed, however, "He can see himself as a man greatly changed.
 He is no longer the upright, supportive figure that appeared in Two Men Contemplating the Moon in 1819.
 He is old and stiff ... he moves with a stoop".

-By 1838, he was capable only of working in a small format.
+By 1838, he was capable of working in a small format only.
 He and his family were living in poverty and grew increasingly dependent for support on the charity of friends.